 The discourse of the analyst consists simply in discoursing on the analyst, about the analyst.
-Whoever is engaged more or less closely in the process of analysis can discourse about the analyst in one mode or another, master, hysterical, academic.
-That is called transference whoever may be the semblance who engages in it the analyst, the analyser, or a simple individual outside a psychoanalytic treatment.
+Anyone engaged more or less closely in the process of analysis can discourse about the analyst in one fashion or another, master, hysterical, academic.
+That is called transference whoever may be the semblance who engages in it, the analyst, the analyser, or a simple individual outside a psychoanalytic treatment.

-From the Rome discourse to the end of his life, Lacan did not cease to inscribe himself in this transference by constantly putting the psychoanalyst 'on the spot'.
-From beginning to end, the thread of his discourse has as object the analyst and his function.
+From the Rome discourse to the end of his life, Lacan did not cease to inscribe himself in this transference by constantly putting the psychoanalyst

+'on the spot'.
+From start to finish, the thread of his discourse has as object the analyst and his function.

 One can discourse in a thousand ways about the analyst.
 Rightly or wrongly.
-And if it is wrongly (which is never lacking), it is better to traverse its impasses and its impossibilities to discover a path.
+And if it is wrongly (which never fails to be the case), it is better to traverse its impasses and its impossibilities to discover a path.

-To speak about the analyst, it is better to follow the thread of psychoanalysis itself, it is better to be on the inside of a discourse which is supposed to be properly analytic, it is better to thread the discourse on the analyst by way of a psychoanalytic discourse.
+To speak about the analyst, it is better to follow the thread of psychoanalysis itself, it is better to stick to a discourse which is properly analytic, it is better to tack the discourse on the analyst onto a psychoanalytic discourse.

-Such is the knot of psychoanalysis: to weave the chain of the discourse on the psychoanalyst, that of transference, with the texture of an experience of free speech, that of the psychoanalytic discourse.
+This is the crux of psychoanalysis: to weave the chain of the discourse on the psychoanalyst, that of transference, with the texture of an experience of free speech, that of the psychoanalytic discourse.

-It will be a matter of specifying the psychoanalytic discourse starting from the experience engaged in free speech or again starting from the signifier as differance, as the movement where there is played out the production of differences (introduction).
+We will attempt to specify the psychoanalytic discourse starting from the experience involved in free speech or again starting from the signifier as differance, as the movement where there is played out the production of differences (introduction).

-The structure of the signifier up opens different possible functions for the analyst.
+The structure of the signifier opens up different possible functions for the analyst.
 These are the 'roles of the analyst'.
 These roles provide an imaginary presence which expresses and reveals the very question of psychoanalysis (first chapter).

 One must get rid of these roles of the analyst to remain within the movement of psychoanalyse itself.
 The absence of the analyst and of these roles gives way to the surprise of invention, of creation.
-The whole symbolic process which is engaged in it depends on this absence (second chapter).
+The whole symbolic process involved in it depends on this absence (second chapter).

-How can one treat this foundational absence?
-The answer will come in the real circuit of impossibilities, which will be explicitated in the different logical formulae, of sexuation.
-These formulae, do not concern a particular logic, but the circuit of a succession of logics which are linked together to the point of revealing the 'notall' (third chapter).
+How can we deal with this foundational absence?
+The answer will come in the real circuit (parcours) of impossibilities, which will be explicitated in the different logical formulae of sexuation.
+These formulae do not concern a particular logic, but the circuit of a succession of logics which are linked together to the point of revealing the 'notall' (third chapter).